Carl Schmitt: Theory of the Partisan

+Personal life

+According to biographers such as Reinhard Mehring, Schmitt's private life was deeply troubled and distressed by extreme anti-semitism, self-destructive and compulsive sexuality, and a deep resentment toward bourgeois life.
+And this is said to have had a profound impact on his real-life activities.

+In 1916, Schmitt married his first wife, Pavla Dorotić, a Croatian woman who pretended to be a countess.
+They divorced, but an annulment was not granted by a Catholic tribunal, so his 1926 marriage to Duška Todorović (1903–1950), a Serbian woman, was not deemed valid under Catholic law.
+He reportedly had an affair with English teacher Kathleen Murray while his divorce from Dorotić was still pending.
+Schmitt and his second wife Duška Todorović had a daughter, Anima, who, in 1957, married Alfonso Otero Varela (1925–2001), a Spanish law professor at the University of Santiago de Compostela and a member of the ruling FET y de las JONS party in Francoist Spain.
+She translated several of her father's works into Spanish.
+Letters from Schmitt to his son-in-law have been published.

+Schmitt died on 7 April 1985 and is buried in Plettenberg.

 Influence

 Through Walter Benjamin, Giorgio Agamben, Andrew Arato, Chantal Mouffe and other writers, Schmitt has become a common reference in recent writings of the intellectual left as well as the right.
 These discussions concern not only the interpretation of Schmitt's own positions, but also matters relevant to contemporary politics: the idea that laws of the state cannot strictly limit actions of its sovereign, the problem of a "state of exception" (later expanded upon by Agamben).

 Schmitt's argument that political concepts are secularized theological concepts has also recently been seen as consequential for those interested in contemporary political theology.
 The German-Jewish philosopher Jacob Taubes, for example, engaged Schmitt widely in his study of Saint Paul, The Political Theology of Paul (Stanford Univ.
 Press, 2004).
 Taubes' understanding of political theology is, however, very different from Schmitt's, and emphasizes the political aspect of theological claims, rather than the religious derivation of political claims.

-Schmitt is described as a "classic of political thought" by Herfried Münkler, while in the same article Münkler speaks of his post-war writings as reflecting an: "embittered, jealous, occasionally malicious man" ("verbitterten, eifersüchtigen, gelegentlich bösartigen Mann").
+Schmitt is described as a "classic of political thought" by Herfried Münkler, while in the same article Münkler speaks of his post-war writings as reflecting an "embittered, jealous, occasionally malicious man" ("verbitterten, eifersüchtigen, gelegentlich bösartigen Mann").
 Schmitt was termed the "Crown Jurist of the Third Reich" ("Kronjurist des Dritten Reiches") by Waldemar Gurian.

-Timothy D. Snyder has asserted that Schmitt's work has greatly influenced Eurasianist philosophy in Russia by revealing a counter to the liberal order.

 According to historian Renato Cristi in the writing of the 1980 Constitution of Chile, Pinochet collaborator Jaime Guzmán based his work on the pouvoir constituant concept used by Schmitt (as well as drawing inspiration in the ideas of market society of Friedrich Hayek).
 This way Guzmán would have enabled a framework for a dictatorial state combined with a free market economic system.

-Law of emergency powers

-Schmitt's "state of exception" doctrine has enjoyed a revival in the 21st century.
-Formulated 10 years before the 1933 Nazi takeover of Germany, Schmitt claimed that urgency justified the following: